seanwo/how-to/minidv2hd.md

 ### Spinning up the G3 Instance for Upscaling:

-After your G3 limits are increased, spin up a g3s.xlarge instance with default parameters and a role that allows access to your S3 buckets.
+After your G3 limits are increased:
+- Spin up a g3s.xlarge instance with default parameters and a role that allows access to your S3 buckets.
-Attach the video volume drive to the instance.
+- Attach the video volume drive to the instance.
-Install the AWS CLI Tools from the volume to access S3 (in order to put videos back into S3 as they finish if you want) Install the NVidia GRID drivers.
+- Install the AWS CLI Tools from the volume to access S3 (in order to put videos back into S3 as they finish if you want)
+- Install the NVidia GRID drivers.
-Reboot.
+- Reboot.
-Install these Windows features: Media Foundation and Quality Windows Audio Video Experience.
+- Install these Windows features: Media Foundation and Quality Windows Audio Video Experience.
-Reboot.
+- Reboot.
-Install the Topaz Video Enhance AI Tool.
+- Install the Topaz Video Enhance AI Tool.
-Launch Topaz and ensure the GPU is select under Process.
+- Launch Topaz and ensure the GPU is select under Process.
-Select each video file to enhance along with the setting from the section above and queue each movie up for processing.
+- Select each video file to enhance along with the setting from the section above and queue each movie up for processing.
-Run all processing until complete.
+- Run all processing until complete.
-Either from you G3 (after each file is processed in a batch or upon batch completion) or from your T3 (reattached the volume to it) copy all processed files back to S3.
+- Either from you G3 (after each file is processed in a batch or upon batch completion) or from your T3 (reattached the volume to it) copy all processed files back to S3.
-Download the processed file from S3 to your local system.
+- Download the processed file from S3 to your local system.

 Clean up all AWS resources including instances, volumes, s3 buckets, etc.